Healthdirect Free Australian health advice you can count on.

 What causes MND?

 Around 1 in 10 cases are 'familial', meaning the condition is inherited.
-This is due to a genetic mutation, or an error in the gene.
+This is because of a genetic mutation, which is an error in a gene.
+Inherited MND is also known as ‘familial MND’.

-If you have an MND-related genetic mutation, your children have a 50/50 chance of inheriting that MND-related genetic mutation.
+If you have an MND-related genetic mutation, your children have a 1 in 2 chance of inheriting that MND-related genetic mutation.

 When should I see a doctor?

 If you notice any of the symptoms of early MND, you should see your doctor.
+You will be given a referral for a neurologist.
 If anyone in your family has MND, you can be tested by your doctor for the genetic mutation.

 How is MND diagnosed?

-MND can be hard to diagnose when the symptoms first appear.
-Your symptoms may be mild and non-specific and could be related to other conditions.
-It is important to see a doctor if your symptoms don’t get better.
+When you first start having symptoms, MND can be hard to diagnose.
+This is because your symptoms may be mild and non-specific.
+They could be related to other conditions.
+It is important to see a doctor if your symptoms do not get better.

 How is MND treated?